Rent-to-Buy or Rent-to-Own SCAMS

-Number 1 requirement from the seller is to view the original property chanote or title deed.
+Your number 1 requirement from the seller is to view the original property chanote or title deed.
 This document is completely in Thai so you will need the property address and owner’s name translated.
 Please request a copy after citing the original document.
-If they cannot provide this document….run Forrest run!
+If they cannot provide or allow you to make a copy of this document….then “run Forrest run”.

-Number 2 requirement is an ID document (passport ID or ID card).
+Your number 2 requirement from the seller is an ID document (passport ID or ID card).
 If they cannot provide this document….run Forrest run!

-Number 3 requirement is if the seller represents a company, then request the company DBD registration document (all in Thai so you will need a translation).
+Your number 3 requirement is if the seller represents a company, then request a copy of the company DBD registration document (all in Thai so you will need a translation).
 This document indicates the company name, company registration number, registered office address and people authorised to sign documents representing the company.
 Ask them for a copy of this document, signed by an authorised company rep and stamped with the company logo.
 If they cannot provide this document….run Forrest run!

 If all of the 3 requirements above are provided and you are still interested then proceed straight to CERTIFIED legal advice before signing any contract.